 About this Shed Cost Calculator…

 This is a rough, ballpark tool for determining the cost of materials of a yard shed.
 It has to be because there are so many variables when it comes to building your own shed.
-There’s so many designs, sizes, materials, doors, windows, options like cupolas, flower boxes, etc. But if yo intend to make your own shed, this calculator should do a good job of giving you a rough estimate of the cost.
+There’s so many designs, sizes, materials, doors, windows, options like cupolas, flower boxes, etc. But if you intend to make your own shed, this material list calculator should do a good job of giving you a rough estimate of the cost.
 It will also help you determine if the cost savings of providing the labor is worth it to you – for many people it is not.
 They decide they would rather spend a bit more money and buy a kit or even a fully finished shed.

 Find the Cost to Build Any Size Shed 10×12, 12×16, 16×20